Asma Azaizeh: Education and career

 Asma Azaizeh earned her bachelor's degree in journalism and English literature from the University of Haifa.
 She worked for several media outlets, including The Sun Radio where she worked in the news department, and al-Madina newspaper in Haifa, where she worked at the editorial department.
 She also worked as an editor at the Arab Foundation for human rights, where she edited the news and monthly reports.
-In addition, she hosted several radio and television programs.
+In addition, she hosted radio and television programs.
 Most recently, she worked as an artistic director at Fattoush bookstore and Fattoush gallery before the project was halted.

 Her poetry collection Liwa won the Debut Writer Award from al-Qattan foundation in 2010.
 After that, she published two other poetry collections which are, As The Woman From Lod Bore Me (original title: Kama Waladatni al-Leddeyya) 2015 and Don’t Believe Me if I talked to you of War (original title: La Tosadiqoni en Hadathtukum an al-Harb) 2019.
 Her poems had been published in a poetry anthology for Palestinian and German poets, and some of her poems were translated into English, German, French, Persian, Swedish, Spanish, Slavic and more.

 Azaizeh's on-going project is Courtyard of Poetry (original title: Fina’ al-She’r).
 She also writes articles about culture for newspapers and other Arab publishers, including Fusha Cultural Magazine, and she participates in poetry anthologies and poetry festivals around the world.